Tumultuous path to sixth conservative justice puts Supreme Court in the middle of political fray

 Roberts’s influence will be diminished if he is not the person in the middle between four justices more conservative than he is, and four more liberal.
 But there is little reason to believe he would be unhappy with additional conservative outcomes.

 “A 6-to-3 court would shift power from the chief justice as the deciding vote in the more contentious cases to the more conservative justices.
-And Justice Kavanaugh may find himself as the crucial fifth vote in cases,” said Garre.
+And Justice Kavanaugh may find himself as the crucial fifth vote in cases,” Garre said.

 “But Justice Kavanaugh, who aligned with the chief justice in more than 90 percent of the cases last term, seems to share the chief’s institutional concerns.”

 Predictions about the court are difficult until the results of the election are known.
-“The idea that the court operates in a vacuum is just fiction,” said Murray.
+“The idea that the court operates in a vacuum is just fiction,” Murray said.

 And the election of Democrat Joe Biden and a Democratic Senate “would really accelerate and amplify the calls for reform,” she said, such as adding seats to the court to counter conservative gains.

 Biden has said he is against that — Ginsburg was, too — but he would face enormous pressure.
-Progressive activists say the court-packing already has been done, with Trump filling the seat that became open during Obama’s term and the president’s rush to nominate a replacement for Ginsburg even though voting in the presidential election has begun.
+Liberal activists say the court-packing already has been done, with Trump filling the seat that became open during Obama’s term and the president’s rush to nominate a replacement for Ginsburg even though voting in the presidential election has begun.

 The unstable atmosphere might be reason for caution, at least initially.

-“While the chief justice has seemed particularly sensitive to institutional concerns, it is likely that the court as a whole would be sensitive to concerns about an abrupt shift in jurisprudence as it transitions from the current vacancy,” said Garre.
+“While the chief justice has seemed particularly sensitive to institutional concerns, it is likely that the court as a whole would be sensitive to concerns about an abrupt shift in jurisprudence as it transitions from the current vacancy,” Garre said.

 “In that regard, the court is likely to look for ways to decide cases narrowly or incrementally, especially during this transition period.”